Acceleration07/Cosmos/README.md

 *Why do the Websites I get my M3U8 links from have ads?*

-The Ads on other websites aren't controlled by us, we recommend getting these Extensions:
+The Ads on other websites aren't controlled by us, we recommend getting these Extensions to minimize the amount of ads you see:
 - [uBlock Origin](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm)
 - [Privacy Badger](https://chromewebstore.google.com/detail/privacy-badger/pkehgijcmpdhfbdbbnkijodmdjhbjlgp)
 - [I don't Care About Cookies](https://chromewebstore.google.com/detail/i-dont-care-about-cookies/fihnjjcciajhdojfnbdddfaoknhalnja)